 If you receive HYTA status, you can expect:

-- Possible jail time, depending on the severity of the crime, housed in a special unit
+Possible jail time, depending on the severity of the crime, and housed in a special unit

 If you violate the terms of your probation, the trial court may revoke your HYTA status, and the conviction would be on your public criminal record.